 This creates a 2×2 matrix with the values you specified.

-Understanding these commands is key.
-They form the building blocks for more complex operations, like plotting or manipulating data.
-If you’re working with specific data, knowing how to input it manually is crucial.
+Understanding these commands is key, they’re the building blocks for everything that comes next, whether you’re plotting data or manipulating it.
+If you’re working with specific data sets, you’ll need to know how to input it manually.
+That’s crucial.

 When it comes to visualizing matrix data, there’s no one-size-fits-all plot matrix command.
 The best function depends on what you want to show.